BogdanPurdea/Node_ToDo/README.md

 **Note:** The data associated with the deployed version is mocked data meant to demonstrate the functional features.

 ## TODO
-- **Backend**: Add functionality to handle reordering of todo items.
+- **Backend reordering implementation**: Add functionality to handle reordering of todo items.
 This will ensure that changes in the order are persisted in the database.
+- **User Authentication**: Add user authentication functionality to secure the application.
+This will allow users to register, login, and manage their own todo lists securely.

 ## Technology Stack (MEAN Stack)